hgyoon/AIDevFellowCandidateTask/README.md

+This is a meme generator web application for #AIDevChallenge.<br />
+JavaScript, React, and Flicker API were used.<br />

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

-In the project directory, you can run:
+After cloning from the repository url, in the project directory, you can run:

+### `npm install`

+Installs the dependencies in the local node_modules folder. <br />

+### `npm audit fix`

+In case of any issues shown after npm install, the command above could be run to automatically fix the issues.

 ### `npm start`